Cardiac Catheterization for Children

 Cardiac catheterization is a procedure

-long, flexible tube (catheter) into a blood vessel.
-The healthcare provider then guides
+a long, flexible tube (catheter) into a blood vessel.
+The provider then guides the

 In children, cardiac catheterization is done by a pediatric